Baddeley Brothers take Ravensbourne graphic design student ‘into the fold’ for foiled envelope collaboration

 Briefing

 An ‘eye-opener’.
-That’s how a 22-year graphic design student described her experience working with Baddeley Brothers in May, after winning this year’s im-print! im-press! in collaboration with GF Smith and Foilco.
+That’s how a 22-year graphic design student described her experience working with Baddeley Brothers in May, after winning this year’s im-print! im-press! in collaboration with GF Smith and Foilco for her foiled envelope design.

 Nhelete Dos Santos came to the UK from Mozambique two years ago to study at Ravensbourne University.
 This means just before lockdown, so until recently has spent most of her time studying at home.